frdpnl/codespeak/README.md

 This is a prototype, meant to explore language design ideas, interpreters and later compilers.
 For example, this project should expose key questions, which then lead me to learn about their seminal answers.

-I intentionally ignore some common advice regarding C.
+I intentionally ignore some common C practices.

 ## Phrase